 Scientific beakers filled with three different flavors of mouthwash provide the color needed to decorate this nook instead of forcing color through towels or coordinating.

-medical supply stores.
+The beakers can be bought at medical supply stores.
 Although you find beautiful bottles at yard sales, use new glass since you'll be using them.
 Don't fill them to display only.
 What keeps these ideas from just being silly is that they serve a function.

 Decorate with household objects you need.